theZhuLab/zhu_lab_website/team/index.md

 # <i class="fas fa-users"></i>Team

 We are a team of passionate and diverse biomedical, mechanical engineers, biophysicists and more with the goal to understand underlying mechanisms of mechanotransduction.
-We are actively seeking new lab members to join us in this endeavor!

 {% include section.html %}